 After your legs, your back is the next biggest muscle group.
 With a lot of slow twitch muscle mass, it can be hard to gain growth without some serious training.
 Like legs, your back needs a good workout.
-The back being made up of some of the biggest muscles in our body, gives a great opportunity.
+The back is made up of some of the biggest muscles in our body, which gives a great opportunity.
 Training these with intensity helps testosterone and HGH production, meaning more potential gain, not just in your back but across all muscle groups.

 What is a cobra back?